• Skip to primary navigation

 Instructions

-• Bake in the preheated oven just until cooked through, but not browned, 20-30 minutes.
-Allow to cool on the baking sheet.
+• Bake in the preheated oven just until set and very lightly golden on the bottom, but not browned, 15-20 minutes.
+Allow to cool to room temperature on the baking sheet.

 To make the glaze:

-• In a double boiler (or heatproof bowl placed over a pot of boiling water), combine the powdered sugar and water.
+• In a double boiler (or heatproof bowl placed over a pot of simmering water), whisk together the powdered sugar and water.
 Cook, stirring often, until thickened enough to coat the cookies.
-Stir in a couple of drops of the food coloring to reach desired color.

 • Facebook